Free Gourd Craft Tutorials - Learn Carving, Painting Pyrography and Other Gourd Craft Techniques

 This page is a basic introduction to gourd crafts and some of the wonderful inks, paints & mediums used by myself & other gourd crafters.
 You will learn some basic techniques & how to use some of these products.
 For more information & other mini tutorials please check out my Pyrography Gourd Art Blog.

-The chalk and dye inks are mixable with each other with and without varnish.
+The dye inks are mixable with each other with and without varnish.
+They can also be mixed with other water based products & Pearl Ex Powdered Pigments.
 Just mix a drop at a time and store in a buddy cup.
 Start out light, a few pin drops of ink to varnish, look at my book for this.
 Then you add more drops of ink when you want it darker.
-To thin them out you should use working time extender, not water.
+To thin them out you should use an extender, not water.

 If you have not used the ink in a while I suggest shaking them before using the ink.
 This is especially important with Chalk Inks.